IN THIS ARTICLE

 Botox, Dysport, Xeomin, and Myobloc

 This is a relatively recent innovative use of a toxin produced by a bacteria, Clostridium botulinum.
 This protein was responsible for a number of human death from eating contaminated, inappropriately canned foods.
 Patients died because of the loss of the muscle control of respiration.
 Enterprising scientists refined and diluted this material so that it could be injected into spastic muscles and superficial facial muscles producing a paralysis that lasts two or three months at a time.
 The result was the disappearance for a time of wrinkles induced by these muscles.
-Currently, there are two brand name medications FDA indications for injection, onabotulinumtoxinA (Botox Cosmetic) and abobotulinumtoxinA (Dysport), that can be injected into the muscles of the face to ameliorate wrinkles by paralysis of the tiny muscles involved.
+Currently, there are two brand name medications that have FDA indications for injection, onabotulinumtoxinA (Botox Cosmetic) and abobotulinumtoxinA (Dysport), that can be injected into the muscles of the face to ameliorate wrinkles by paralysis of the tiny muscles involved.
 Other brands of this chemical, although not officially indicated for facial injection, may work as well.
 They are incobotulinumtoxinA (Xeomin) and rimabotulinumtoxin B (Myobloc).
-Injections usually have to be repeated at regular intervals as needed to maintain the desired result.
+Injections usually have to be repeated at regular intervals to maintain the desired result.
 Side effects are generally caused by the injection of too much toxin in the wrong anatomical site.
 Luckily, the effect of the toxin is self-limited.
 Currently, there is ongoing research into a topical preparation that potentially could be applied to the skin at home.

 Fillers and Elevators